salzman-lab/SPLASH/README.md

 1. full paths to gzip fastq files to analyze (required)
 2. group IDs of type integer, corresponding to experimental groups of each fastq file (optional)

+If paired end sequencing data is being used, please only use files from only Read 1 or files from only Read 2.

 In this example samplesheet, 4 fastq files are being analyzed to compare 2 experimental groups.
 ```
 /data/file1.fastq.gz,1